vuk/cordova-plugin-notch/Readme.md

 #cordova-plugin-cutout

-Detect if the device has cutout or notch
+Detect if the device screen has cutout or notch

 ## Installation